What Happened to Beacons? The State of Proximity Marketing Beacons in Retail and Beyond

 Since Apple first introduced its iBeacon technology in 2013, beacons have gained huge traction and affected a wide range of industries and fields.
 Designed to offer a fine-grained analysis of customer experiences and deliver elaborate personalization, by now the technology has become a pivotal element of proximity marketing.

 Beacons, or one-way Bluetooth transmitters that send signals to smart devices in the vicinity, have long been of primary interest to retailers who were looking to personalize the experience for every shopper coming through the store’s door.
 However, their usage is much broader and spans wholesale, real estate, transportation, public spaces, and more.
-As the beacon technology has matured, new use cases are regularly emerging.
+As the technology has matured and iBeacon app development proliferated, new use cases are regularly emerging.
 From in-store contextual advertising to real-time travel updates, the applications of beacons are unlimited.

 What Makes Beacons Popular?